mbalc/configs/README.md

 This simple repo:

 - [x] helps me synchronize any changes I make between all my working environments
-- [x] simplifies deploying stuff I am used to to any new environment
+- [x] simplifies setting up stuff I am used to on new Linux environments
   - it seems I kinda often need to do so recently... :octopus: